estrogencat/EeveeIPA/README.md

 ## Lyrics Support

-EeveeSpotify replaces Spotify monthly limited lyrics with one of the following three lyrics providers:
+EeveeSpotify replaces Spotify monthly limited lyrics with one of the following four lyrics providers:

 - Genius: Offers the best quality lyrics, provides the most songs, and updates lyrics the fastest.
 Does not and will never be time-synced.